An example of a Quadratic Equation:

 The graph does not cross the x-axis.
 That is why we ended up with complex numbers.

-In some ways it is actually easier ... you don't have to calculate the solutions, just leave it as -0.2 ± 0.4i.
+In some ways it is easier: we don't need more calculation, just leave it as -0.2 ± 0.4i.

 - Quadratic Equation in Standard Form: ax2 + bx + c = 0